 Tom Price's Mixed Business area remains constrained by landform and the railway line to the west.
 Some expansion has occurred within the last 5-6 years, with the Shire holding a development lease for a portion of Crown land adjacent to the existing 'Mixed Business' zone that is intended for subdivision and development.
 Future expansion areas may need to be considered in the context of their capability of having viable industrial businesses.
+Due to site constraints rendering development of this land unfeasible, the Shire has recently decided to not pursue further subdivision and development of this land.

-Rio Tinto holds a Crown Lease for land close to its Tom Price mining operation that is zoned 'Industry', sub-leasing lots to businesses and contractors engaged directly or indirectly on its mining operations.
+Rio Tinto holds a Crown Lease for land close to its Tom Price mining operation that is zoned 'industry', sub-leasing lots to businesses and contractors engaged directly or indirectly on its mining operations.